Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

 My favorite alternative app store is Aptoide TV.

-It has thousands of apps, specifically designed for Android TV, that you won’t find on the Google Play Store.
-If you haven’t already installed it on your Android TV device, I highly recommend checking out my tutorial here.
+It has thousands of apps specifically designed for Android TV that you won’t find on the Google Play Store.
+If you haven’t already installed it on your Android TV device, I recommend checking out my tutorial here.

-While installing Chrome through Aptoide TV is by far the easiest method, it has a drawback.
-The only version of Google Chrome is version 50.0.2661.89, which is pretty old.
+Installing Chrome through Aptoide TV is the easiest method, but it has drawbacks.
+The only version of Google Chrome is version 50.0.2661.89, which is very old.

-If you want the latest version, skip down to the How to Sideload Chrome on Android TV & NVIDIA Shield section below.
+If you want the latest version, jump to the How to Sideload Chrome on Android TV & NVIDIA Shield section below.